LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="VerifyPINAuthentication-put-">MFA Re-authentication by PIN (PUT)</h4>
  This API is used to validate the triggered MFA authentication flow with a password.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/re-authentication/pin/re-auth-by-pin/)

 ```java